evancz/guide.elm-lang.org/book/effects/json.md

   field "data" (field "image_url" string)
 ```

+This is the exact `gifDecoder` definition we used in our example program above!
 Is there a `"data"` field?
-If so, does that value have an `"image_url"` field?
-If so, is the value there a string?
+Does that value have an `"image_url"` field?
+Is the value there a string?
+All our expectations are written out explicitly, allowing us to safely extract Elm values from JSON.

-So we are essentially building up a _contract_ of what we expect. &ldquo;If you give me JSON like this, I will turn them into Elm values.&rdquo;

 ## Combining Decoders

-So far we have only been accessing one field at a time, but what if we want _two_ fields?
+That is all we needed for our HTTP example, but decoders can do more!
+For example, what if we want _two_ fields?
 We snap decoders together with [`map2`](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map2):

 ```elm
 map2 : (a -> b -> value) -> Decoder a -> Decoder b -> Decoder value